 Tagine can be prepared with different kinds of animal protein depending on individual preferences but overall, it is very easy to prepare.
 These few steps may save you a lot of stress:

 - Heat oil in a heavy large pot over medium heat.

 - Add onion, garlic, and ginger.
 Cover and cook until onion is tender, stirring often, about 10 minutes.

 - Add paprika and next 5 ingredients; stir 1 minute.
 Stir in 2 cups water, garbanzo beans, tomatoes with juices, cilantro, lemon, and 2 tablespoons lemon juice.
 Bring to boil.

 - Reduce heat, cover, and simmer 10 minutes.

-- Sprinkle chicken with salt and pepper; add to pot.
+- Sprinkle chicken with salt and pepper; add to the pot.
 Cover and simmer 30 minutes.

-- Add carrots and more water to cover if liquid has evaporated; cook 10 minutes.
+- Add carrots and more water to cover if the liquid has evaporated; cook 10 minutes.

 - Stir in green beans; simmer until chicken and vegetables are tender, about 5 minutes longer.
 Season with salt and pepper and more lemon juice, if desired.

 - Transfer to a bowl.
 Sprinkle with mint.

 So the next time you feel like eating something different or have some spare time, try out Chicken Tagine for a delightful feel of Northern Africa.